 Basic Terminal Tutorial

-, indicate filler content, such as a file or folder from your computer.
+In the examples below, content in small capital letters set in a monospace typeface, such as file and folder, indicate filler content, such as a file or folder from your computer.
 Content you’d type into The Terminal is also set in a monospace typeface, but surrounded by a light blue background.

 - ./